USS Wasp (CV-7): Guadalcanal Campaign

-At 18:07 on 8 August, Vice Admiral Frank Jack Fletcher recommended to Ghormley, at Nouméa, that the air support force be withdrawn.
-Fletcher, concerned by the large numbers of Japanese planes that had attacked on 8 August, reported that he had only 78 fighters left (he had started with 99) and that fuel for the carriers was running low.
+At 18:07 on 8 August, Vice Admiral Fletcher recommended to Ghormley that the air support force be withdrawn.
+Fletcher, concerned by the large numbers of Japanese planes that had attacked on 8 August, reported that he had only 78 fighters left (of 99 he started with) and that fuel for the carriers was running low.
 Ghormley approved the recommendation, and Wasp joined Enterprise and Saratoga in retiring from Guadalcanal.
 By midnight, the landing had attained the immediate objectives.
 Japanese resistance – except for a few snipers – on Gavutu and Tanombogo had been overcome.
-Early on 9 August, a Japanese surface force engaged an American one in the Battle of Savo Island and retired with minimal damage after sinking four Allied heavy cruisers off Savo Island, including two that had served with Wasp in the Atlantic: Vincennes and Quincy.
+Early on 9 August, a Japanese surface force engaged an Allied one in the Battle of Savo Island and retired with minimal damage after sinking four Allied heavy cruisers off Savo Island, including two that had served with Wasp in the Atlantic: Vincennes and Quincy.

 After the initial day's action in the Solomons campaign, the carrier spent the next month engaged in patrol and covering operations for convoys and resupply units headed for Guadalcanal.
 The Japanese began transporting reinforcements to contest the Allied forces.

 Wasp was ordered south by Vice Admiral Fletcher to refuel and did not participate in the Battle of the Eastern Solomons on 24 August.
 After fueling on 24 August Wasp hurried to the battle zone.
 Her total aircraft group was 26 Grumman F4F Wildcats, 25 Douglas SBD Dauntlesses, and 11 Grumman TBF Avengers.
 (One SBD Dauntless was earlier lost on 24 August by ditching in the sea because of engine trouble).
 On the morning of 25 August, Wasp launched a search mission.
 The Douglas SBD Dauntless of pilot Lieut.
 Chester V. Zalewski shot down two of Aichi E13A1 "Jake" floatplanes from Japanese cruiser Atago (Vice Admiral Nobutake Kondō's flagship).
 But the SBD Dauntlesses sighted no ships.
 The Japanese fleet had withdrawn out of range.
-At 13:26 on 25 August, Wasp launched a search/attack mission of 24 SBD Dauntlesses and 10 TBF Avengers against the convoy of Rear Admiral Raizo Tanaka that seemed to be still within range.
+At 13:26 on 25 August, Wasp launched a search/attack mission of 24 Dauntlesses and 10 Avengers against the convoy of Rear Admiral Raizo Tanaka that seemed to be still within range.
 Although the SBD Dauntlesses shot down a flying boat, they could not find the enemy ships anymore.

 During the battle on 24 August Enterprise was damaged and had to return to port for repairs.
 Saratoga was torpedoed a week later and departed the South Pacific war zone for repairs as well.
 That left only two carriers in the southwest Pacific, Wasp, and Hornet, which had been in commission for only a year.